🧬 Personalized Medicine: Health Tailored to Your DNA

 Smart Gadgets

-- Cost: How to make tests and treatment accessible to everyone?
+- Cost: How can we make tests and treatments accessible to everyone?

 - Privacy: Who will protect your genetic data?

-- Equality: Not all population groups have been studied equally well.
+- Equity: Not all population groups have been studied equally well.

 - Education: Doctors need to master new methods.